Graduate Admissions FAQ

 For a list of frequently asked questions and answers, visit our Graduate Admissions FAQ page.

 Application deadlines can be found on our graduate FAQ page.

 Program Specific Requirements

-Students may be admitted to the PhD program even if they do not have an MS degree.
-Moreover, students admitted to the MS program are eligible to complete the requirements for the PhD degree, and if they wish to transfer to the PhD program, they must apply to the admissions committee, which will make its decision based on the student’s performance in the MS program and on faculty recommendations.
+Students may be admitted to the PhD program even if they do not have a master’s degree.
+Moreover, students admitted to the master’s program are eligible to complete the requirements for the PhD degree, and if they wish to transfer to the PhD program, they must apply, and the admissions committee will make its decision based on the student’s performance in the master’s program and on faculty recommendations.

 The department is open to applications from exceptional students transitioning to graduate study in Computer Science from other undergraduate fields.
-Transitional students with demonstrated computing aptitude, as evidenced by outstanding grades in at least four of the required computer science courses noted below, may be considered for admission to the graduate program.
-Completed minimally a selection of courses in the following topical areas (the corresponding Pitt course numbers are indicated):
+Transitional students with demonstrated computing aptitude, as evidenced by outstanding grades in at least 4 of the required computer science courses noted below, may be considered for admission to the graduate program.
+At minimum, completion of a selection of courses in the following topical areas is required (the corresponding Pitt course numbers are indicated):

 In Computer Science, one course in each of:

 - Intermediate Programming (CMPINF 0401)